odoo/documentation/general/odoo_basics/add_user.rst

-From the Settings module, go to the submenu :menuselection:`Users --> Users` and click on **CREATE.** First add the name of your new user and the professional email address - the one he will use to log into Odoo instance - and a picture.
+From the Settings module, go to the submenu :menuselection:`Users --> Users` and click on **CREATE.** First add the name of your new user and the professional email address - the one he will use to log into Twenty20 instance - and a picture.

 .. image:: media/add_user01.png